Before Your Island Hopping Tour of Croatia

 What’s included?
 Accommodation in your listed hotels (bed and breakfast basis), ferry tickets between each destination and transfers to and from the airport, ports and hotels.

 Do I get individual Vouchers for everything?
 No, we no longer need you to carry individual vouchers for every portion of your package holiday.
 You will have a PDF Voucher from Discover Croatia with a list of inclusions and all emergency contact numbers.
-Individual vouchers for hotels/transfers/ferries are not required, you just need to show your passport upon arrival to the hotels.
+Individual vouchers for hotels/transfers/ferries are not required, and you just need to show your passport upon arrival to the hotels.

 You will receive another Welcome Letter / Itinerary later (usually 21-28 days prior to arrival) with the exact pick up times between your hotels and ferries between Dubrovnik, Korcula, Hvar, Brac, Split or Vis (depending which itinerary you have booked and in which direction).
 This is standard for all island hopping tours.

 How do I meet my airport transfer?
 Please look for someone holding a sign with your Surname on it (lead customer’s surname) and/or ‘Discover Croatia’.
 The emergency contact number for your transfer will be on your documents, please put this number in your phone or print out the documents before you go so that you know who to call if you can’t find your driver.
 Please do give them a chance to find you by calling them if you can’t see them at the exit to your flight.
 Not all transfers are private transfers, some airport transfers may be shared transfers.